Viacheslav Borovitskiy

 PhD in Mathematics (Harmonic Analysis) Researcher in Machine Learning

-Incoming Lecturer (Tenured Assistant Professor) at The University of Edinburgh
+Lecturer (Tenured Assistant Professor)

 viacheslav.borovitskiy gmail.com

-Google Scholar Twitter arXiv GitHub Curriculum Vitae
+Google Scholar Twitter Bluesky arXiv GitHub Curriculum Vitae

 About